How to design a heat exchanger?

 - The application

-- The constraints of installation and maintenanceTaking account of all these elements enables to define the type of heat exchanger (Plate heat exchanger,tubular heat exchanger…) and materials.
+- The constraints of installation and maintenanceTaking account of all these elements enables to define the type of heat exchanger (Plate heat exchanger,shell and tube heat exchanger…) and materials.
 Sometimes it is required to use a specific material that will define the choice of exchange type (e.g. compulsory titanium on an application with sea water cannot be used on all types of heat exchangers).

 2.a.
 Validation of the thermal program